PhillHenry/ml_business_process_engineering/hugo/content/blog/carbon_neutral_flying_cars.md

 Without success criteria that are agreed up-front, how can they be proved wrong?
 When there is no strict criteria for truth, charlatans thrive - homeopaths, fortune tellers, economists - you know the types.

-What we're currently experiencing in this industry is DotCom v2.0.
+What we're currently experiencing in this industry is Dotcom v2.0.
 So, be realistic about what can be achieved by an ML project.
 You'll sleep better.

 ### “This is my truth, tell me yours.”